marlia92/PFA-component-starter/src/component-library/content/components/wrappers/card/index.md

 title: Card
 description: A container component that provides card layout with background options, padding controls, and optional link.
 order: 2
-overview: "A flexible container for grouping related content.
-Supports customizable backgrounds, borders, padding, and rounded corners.
-Includes optional header and footer sections."
+overview: "A card for grouping related content within a section.
+Provides background, and padding.
+Includes before and after slots that render outside the card’s inner padding (ideal for edge-to-edge images or banners), plus a padded body area for regular content."

 slots:
   - title: default
     description: The contents for the body of the Card.
     fallback_for: contentBlocks
     child_component:
-  - title: header
+  - title: before
-    description: The contents of header of the Card.
+    description: The contents to display before the Card content.
-    fallback_for: headerContentBlocks
+    fallback_for: beforeContentBlocks
     child_component:
-  - title: footer
+  - title: after
-    description: The contents of footer of the Card.
+    description: The contents to display after the Card content.
-    fallback_for: footerContentBlocks
+    fallback_for: afterContentBlocks
     child_component:
 examples:
   - slugs: